Route 66 Thru Arizona

 Lupton

 As mentioned, our journey begins on the New Mexico, Arizona state line, in the town of Lupton.
 Just inside the Arizona border, you’ll find a number of classic Native American trading posts that existed before the 1940s.
 Lupton actually started life as a stagecoach stop before mechanized travel.
-Later, when Route 66 began attracting travelers, the area Native Americans built their trading posts along the road.
+Later, when Route 66 began attracting travelers, the local area Native Americans built their trading posts along the road to sell their unique crafts, such as rugs, pottery and jewelry.

 The most prominent trading post here is the Yellowhorse trading post.
 It’s been family owned and operated for most of its existence.
 David Yellowhorse installed the animals you see on the ridge above the buildings.
 Later, along our tour west on Route 66, you’ll see that models of animals and various creatures, was a common theme during the old road’s heyday.
-The animals you see here erected by Mr. Yellowhorse.
+The neighboring trading posts are also worthy of perusing.

 A short segment of Route 66 still exists on the east side of I-40.
 You’ll need to get onto I-40 at the next intersection to the west.

-Yellowhorse Trading Post – animal models above at left
+Yellowhorse Trading Post – animal models halfway up ridge on the left

 Fort Courage

 On I-40, take exit 348 to visit the remains of a Route 66 attraction.
 Fort Courage was primarily a child’s attraction along Route 66.
 It was a mockup of the fort used in the popular TV show, F Troop, that aired from 1965 until 1967.
-When we visited, all that remained were these ruins and there were no signs of any business here being open.
+When we visited, all that remained were the ruins seen in the video and there were no signs of any business here being open.

 Petrified Forest National Park